EOHanlon243/old-website/_posts/2021-11-08-submariner-project.md

 ## Crosshair Creation -

-I also started work on designing and implementing crosshairs to show where the user is aiming.
-When thinking about how to go about creating different crosshairs for the project.
-I had to ensure that the crosshair itself does not obstruct the view of in-game objects and UI elements.
-My starting point was to look for inspiration for crosshairs from similar games.
+As a side task, I was also talked about designing and implementing crosshairs to our game.
+These will display where the player is aiming at the screen.
+With my designs, they had to not obstruct the view of in-game objects or UI elements.
+My starting point was to look for inspiration for designs from similar games.

 One of those games was Wolfpack, an in-depth simulation of a submarine taking place during World War 2.
-Some of the crosshair designs implemented within their game consist of a regular crosshair design and a simplistic dot.
-Due to how similar the game was, it was clear to see where each of the crosshairs had its uses with the game.
-For example, the ‘dot’ showed interaction with objects and the ‘regular crosshair’ for aiming.
+Due to how similar the game was to our project, it was a great source of inspiration for our game.
+This game utilised two crosshairs, such as a regular crosshair and a dot design.
+Both designs are used in differing scenarios.

 <div class="columns">
   <div class= "column" align = "center">